-Because registration and payment for a January ISP are combined with registration and payment for a fall contract, a student who pays tuition to a host institution for fall term may not register for a January ISP at New College following that semester of study (without special permission from the Registrar).
+Because registration and payment for a January ISP are combined with registration and payment for a fall contract, a student who pays tuition to a host institution for fall term may not register for a January ISP at New College following that semester of study.
 To participate in an ISP through New College, the student must pay tuition to New College for the semester preceding the ISP period.